Saeedmadadi/Saeedmadadi/README.md

 - 👋 Hi, I’m @Saeedmadadi
 - 👀 I’m interested in programring
-- 🌱 I’m currently learning python & solidity
+- 🌱 I’m currently learning Python & Solidity & Financial Analyst and Trading Robot
+- 🌱 I’m working in the field of  cryptocurrencies and forex
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...